 I say ‘could’ because it’s another grey area.
 To my knowledge, HMRC hasn’t made an official statement although it’s fair to assume that by multi-accounting you could be deemed as providing a service to the account owner, which may be a form of ‘business’.

-It’s important to explain and discuss this with anyone that maybe be looking to provide details for multi-accounting purposes.
+It’s important to explain and discuss this with anyone who maybe be looking to provide details for multi-accounting purposes.

-The obvious way around this perhaps would be to have the account owner sat next to you clicking the buttons, whilst you guide them.
+The obvious way around this perhaps would be to have the account owner sit next to you clicking the buttons, whilst you guide them.